Effects of monitoring on entanglement dynamics for $1+1$D $\mathbb Z_2$ lattice gauge theory: Post selected dynamics in gauge theory: Effect on entanglement

 \subsection{Entanglement dynamics:}

 Now we will present our results.
-In Fig.~(\ref{Fig-4}), we plot the evolution of EE over time for various system sizes and measurement rates.
-Several features emerge from these plots; we list them below. \begin{enumerate} \item The plots clearly indicate that, regardless of the system size, the qualitative behavior of the evolution of EE, for measurement of electric field flux and density of particle-antiparticle pairs, is the same.
-It perhaps indicates that the dynamical evolution of EE depends mainly on whether the measured operators are local or non-local.
-In the next subsection, we will contrast this result with that of measuring non-local operators. \item Unlike the case when there is no measurement (i.e $\gamma=0$), the EE \textit{saturates at late times} after showing oscillations at early times.
-Moreover, it reaches a lower saturation value with increased measurement strength, as depicted in Fig.~(\ref{Fig-4}).
-We will make a thorough investigation of the dependence of the late-time saturation value of EE on the measurement rate $\gamma$ shortly. \item Interestingly, we find that the late-time saturation value of EE is independent of system size (here, we consider three lattice sizes: $L=64, 128, 256$).
-Although we show it for two particular values of measurement strength in the figure, we have scanned extensively over values of $\gamma$ for mixed values of $x$ and vice versa.
+In Fig.~(\ref{Fig-4}), we plot the evolution of EE over time for various system sizes and filtering strengths.
+Several features emerge from these plots; we list them below. \begin{enumerate} \item The plots clearly indicate that, regardless of the system size, the qualitative behavior of the evolution of EE, for the two local filtering terms considered here i.e electric field flux and density of particle-antiparticle pairs, is the same.
+It perhaps indicates that the dynamical evolution of EE depends mainly on whether the operators entering the filtering terms are local or non-local.
+In the next subsection, we contrast this local-operator behaviour with the dynamics obtained from filtering associated with the non-local mesonic hopping operator. \item Unlike the case when there is no filtering (i.e $\gamma=0$), the EE \textit{saturates at late times} after showing oscillations at early times.
+Moreover, it reaches a lower saturation value with increased filtering strength, as depicted in Fig.~(\ref{Fig-4}).
+We will shortly conduct a thorough investigation into the dependence of the late-time saturation value of EE on the filtering rate $\gamma\,.$ \item Interestingly, we find that the late-time saturation value of EE is independent of system size (here, we consider three lattice sizes: $L=64, 128, 256$).
+Although we show it for two particular values of filtering strength in the figure, we have scanned extensively over the values of $\gamma$ for mixed values of $x$ and vice versa.
 This remains true.
-Hence, there is no MIPT (at least within the no-click limit) for this system under the measurement of the local operator. \end{enumerate} We also note that we have repeated this exercise with a different initial state to check whether the above-mentioned results are sensitive to the choice of initial state.
+Hence, we find no evidence of a MIPT-like finite-size scaling transition within the range of filtering strengths, evolution times, and system sizes investigated here. \end{enumerate} We also note that we have repeated this exercise with a different initial state to check whether the above-mentioned results are sensitive to the choice of initial state.
 In the Appendix~(\ref{app-B}), we have repeated this same exercise for a different initial state, namely the ground state of the $\mathbb{Z}_2$ Hamiltonian as defined in (\ref{H2}).
 We find the same behaviour as reported above.

-\subsection{Dependence of late-time saturation value of EE on measurement rate:}
+\subsection{Dependence of late-time saturation value of EE on filtering rate:}